freesewing/freesewing/markdown/dev/tutorials/pattern-design/drawing-the-bib-outline/en.md

 ```

 We're calculating the `topLeft` point so that the top edge of our bib
-and the sides are equidistant from the neck neck opening.
+and the sides are equidistant from the neck opening.

 We didn't have to do that.
 But it looks nicely balanced this way.